uzayaltiner/PickerView/README.md

 I made this to improve myself and we can add more features for expand the library.
 If you want to help, feel free to create PR.

+## Contact

+For your requests and suggestions, you can contact with me from uzayaltiner@gmail.com

 ## License

 [MIT](https://github.com/uzayaltiner/ImagePickerView/blob/main/LICENSE)